joshuasamuel123/EnergyNation/README.md

-# Energy Nation — MPI Project Risk Intelligence
+# Energy Nation — AI-Assisted Portfolio Triage for Canada’s Major Projects

 ---

 ## Overview
 EnergyNation offers data-driven tools to evaluate the probability of construction (within 3 years), urgency (time-to-event priority), and power ranking of major infrastructure projects in Canada.
-The repository integrates a cleaned MPI datasets, two complementary risk engines (a Bayesian scorecard and a Cox proportional hazards model), an interactive dashboard, and supporting papers.
+The repository integrates cleaned Major Projects Inventory datasets, two complementary risk engines (a Bayesian scorecard and a Cox proportional hazards model), an interactive dashboard, and supporting papers.

 ---